 Gina always advises founders to use organic growth strategies as much as they can.
-Otherwise, you might get addicted to paying for growth, and end up not knowing where your blind spots are.
+Otherwise, you might get addicted to paying for user acquisition growth, and end up not knowing where your blind spots are.

 Still, there might come a time when you do need to combine organic with paid growth to get the necessary traffic.

 You need to remember that prices for digital ads follow a bidding system and are in constant change.
 What might have been a terrible deal six months ago could be a golden opportunity today.

 We'll say it again: even if you have money to spare, always be on your guard and track results.